Auli3/PI-2---Datathon---Henry/README.md

 properties_Colombia, .rar file containing the datasets used to train and test the model.

-pred.csv, in this file I saved the predictions done by the model.
+Auli3.csv, in this file I saved the predictions done by the model.